What’s the first thing that comes to your mind when you hear the word protein?

 31 grams of protein

-The Biggest Challenge with High Protein Smoothies
+Biggest Challenge With High Protein Smoothies

 - Spinach